-This Hokkien Mee Recipe is a stir fried noodle dish made with chewy egg noodles, pork belly, shrimp and a sweet and salty sauce.
+This Hokkien mee recipe is a stir fried noodle dish made with chewy egg noodles, pork belly, shrimp and a sweet and salty sauce.
 It's a one pan meal that’s big on flavor and takes less than 40 minutes to pull together!

-This recipe has a long list of ingredients, but I promise it’s not difficult to make!
+This stir-fry recipe has a long list of ingredients, but I promise it’s not difficult to make!
 With a little prep work ahead of time, this saucy noodle stir fry can come together quickly and easily.

-What is hokkien mee?
+What is Singapore hokkien mee?

-While there are different types of hokkien mee in Southeast Asia, this version is based on the variation served in Kuala Lumpur (called KL Hokkien Mee).
+While there are different types of hokkien mee in Southeast Asia, this version is based on the hawker variation served in Kuala Lumpur (called KL Hokkien Mee).
 It has a distinct sweet and salty sauce that has a thick texture and dark color.

 Want to Save This Recipe?